vmware/terraform-provider-avi/website/docs/d/avi_serverautoscalepolicy.html.markdown

 * `description` - User defined description for the object.
 * `intelligent_autoscale` - Use avi intelligent autoscale algorithm where autoscale is performed by comparing load on the pool against estimated capacity of all the servers.
 * `intelligent_scalein_margin` - Maximum extra capacity as percentage of load used by the intelligent scheme.
+Scalein is triggered when available capacity is more than this margin.
+Allowed values are 1-99.
 * `intelligent_scaleout_margin` - Minimum extra capacity as percentage of load used by the intelligent scheme.
-* `labels` - Key value pairs for granular object access control.
+Scaleout is triggered when available capacity is less than this margin.
+Allowed values are 1-99.
 * `max_scalein_adjustment_step` - Maximum number of servers to scalein simultaneously.
+The actual number of servers to scalein is chosen such that target number of servers is always more than or equal to the min_size.
 * `max_scaleout_adjustment_step` - Maximum number of servers to scaleout simultaneously.
+The actual number of servers to scaleout is chosen such that target number of servers is always less than or equal to the max_size.
 * `max_size` - Maximum number of servers after scaleout.
+Allowed values are 0-400.
 * `min_size` - No scale-in happens once number of operationally up servers reach min_servers.
+Allowed values are 0-400.
 * `name` - Name of the object.
 * `scalein_alertconfig_refs` - Trigger scalein when alerts due to any of these alert configurations are raised.
+It is a reference to an object of type alertconfig.
 * `scalein_cooldown` - Cooldown period during which no new scalein is triggered to allow previous scalein to successfully complete.
 * `scaleout_alertconfig_refs` - Trigger scaleout when alerts due to any of these alert configurations are raised.
+It is a reference to an object of type alertconfig.
 * `scaleout_cooldown` - Cooldown period during which no new scaleout is triggered to allow previous scaleout to successfully complete.
 * `tenant_ref` - It is a reference to an object of type tenant.
 * `use_predicted_load` - Use predicted load rather than current load.